We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 30-year mortgages

-A 30-year mortgage is one of the most common term lengths, since buying a home is potentially the most expensive home purchase a typical person will ever make.
+A 30-year mortgage is one of the most common term lengths because buying a home is typically the most expensive purchase a person will make.
 As the loan is spread out over a longer time period, borrowers can obtain a lower monthly payment.

 This term length is a good option for potential homeowners with good credit looking for affordable monthly payments.
-Having good to excellent credit can help obtain a low interest rate and access to larger loan amounts.
+Having good to excellent credit can help you obtain a lower interest rate and access larger loan amounts.

 20-year mortgages

-If paying a mortgage for 30 years seems like a long time but the monthly payments for a 15- or 10-year mortgage is too high, a 20-year mortgage is a good (though somewhat rare) option.
-If the borrower is able to lock in a low interest rate, a 20-year mortgage can be less expensive than a 30-year mortgage.
+If paying a 30-year mortgage feels long, but the monthly payments for a 15- or 10-year mortgage are too high, a 20-year mortgage is a good (though somewhat rare) option.
+If the borrower can lock in a low interest rate, a 20-year mortgage may be less expensive than a 30-year mortgage.

 15-year mortgages

-15-year term lengths tend to have higher monthly payments, but they accrue less interest than a 20- or 30-year mortgage, resulting in savings for the borrower.
+15-year terms typically have higher monthly payments but accrue less interest than 20- or 30-year mortgages, resulting in savings for the borrower.

 This mortgage term is a good option for people whose financial plans might include robust retirement savings or simply being debt-free by a certain age.